Recovery beyond separation

 The Family Conference Dynamics – Scary and somewhat unpredictable!

-1. If possible, do the conference together (Coloroso)- take as much time as necessary.
+a) If possible, do the conference together (Coloroso).
+Take as much time as necessary.
 You have developed a no-fault plan (script) anticipating possible questions.
 The key and most difficult question is why you are separating.
 There are of course many difficult explanations, where one partner feels aggrieved by the other partner.
 There are ways to do an explanation that follow the no fault concept.

 b) If possible, do the explanation conference a minimum of 2-3 days ahead of either parent leaving the family home.